What harmonica is best for beginners?

 What type of harmonica do you need?

-The answer to what type fo harmonica you need depends on what type of music you want to play.
+The answer to 'what type of harmonica do you need' depends on what type of music you want to play.
 Most blues, pop, rock, country and folk is played on diatonic harmonica.
 These are great for expressive, emotional playing but won't break the bank.
 If you're interested in complex jazz, classical or more specialist genres, you may like a chromatic/tremolo/custom-tuned harmonica, but I'm assuming you want to start with a diatonic.

 What key of harmonica is best for beginners?